“If we’re going to go on all of these adventures, we need a new truck.” My husband sighed as I brushed off his concerns.

 Then we rented a new Ford Ranger for our honeymoon.
 I didn’t want to drive it.
 Then I drove it and fell in love.
 Then Jeff’s car died shortly after we moved to Indiana and we decided to buy our own Ford Ranger.

 We’ve been a truck family ever since.

 With the exception of a weeklong trip to Yellowstone and back in our early marriage, our little Ranger was our standard camping vehicle.
-We loaded up our camping supplies in the bed, our Siberian Husky Sierra jumped into the back seat (for a couple minutes as least), and we took off for adventures.
+We loaded up our camping supplies in the bed, our Siberian Husky, Sierra, jumped into the back seat (for a couple of minutes at least), and we took off for adventures.